helq/the-little-cppler-book/05-content-block-1.2.md

-**Task for home:** Given an integer, print if it is divisible by `3` or not. _Tip_: the remainder of an integer (divisible by 3) divided by 3 is zero, e.g., $33 = 3*11 + 0$, thus the remainder of the division $33/3$ is three.
+**Task for home:** Given an integer, print if it is divisible by `3` or not. _Tip_: the remainder of an integer (divisible by 3) divided by 3 is zero, e.g., $33 = 3*11 + 0$, thus the remainder of the division $33/3$ is zero.

 ---